Programs : Brochure

 Learning goals include:

 Substantively, at the end of this course, students will better understand how someone like Trump can win the presidency.
-Students will also understand the forces that brought him to power aren't new; they've been around for a long time.
+Students will also understand the forces that brought him to power aren't new; they've been around along time.
 From a more pedagogical perspective, students will have a firm grasp on how work in political science can be interdisciplinary.

 Learning goals include:

 Substantively, at the end of this course, students will better understand the circumstances under which these parties have gained traction in recent years.
-Students will also understand the forces that brought them to power aren't new; they've been around for a long time.
+Students will also understand the forces that brought them to power aren't new; they've been around along time.
 From a more pedagogical perspective, students will have a firm grasp on the political similarities and differences between the US and Europe.

 Included in the program fee: